-- Ours was the first institution in Southern California to offer minimally invasive, robot-assisted prostatectomy using the da Vinci Surgical System®, and our team now includes the nation's leading specialists in this procedure.
+UCI Health was the first in Southern California to offer minimally invasive, robot-assisted prostatectomy using the da Vinci Surgical System®.
+Our team includes the nation's leading specialists in this minimally invasive, precision procedure.

 - We are national leaders in laparoscopic surgery with the Karl Storz OR1 operating room technology.

 - We were the first in the nation to use the Focal One system, which uses high-intensity focused ultrasound wave technology rather than scalpels or needles, to destroy cancer tissue while sparing the rest of the prostate gland.

 - We also were among the first to adopt Artemis, a revolutionary biopsy technology that combines 3D imaging, a robotic arm and a needle-guidance system to determine the exact location of prostate cancer cells that may otherwise be missed.

 As part of Orange County's only academic health system, our prostate cancer experts continue to drive innovation, to find new and better ways to diagnosis and treat this disease, which claims 34,000 lives a year.